Dunollie's 2020 Vision

 The MacDougall of Dunollie Preservation Trust is working on a plan to enhance Dunollie Museum, Castle & Grounds by transforming the beautiful early 19th agricultural steadings which can be found at the foot of Dunollie Castle Path.
 The aim of this project is to provide long term sustainability for Dunollie's heritage resources.

 This exciting redevelopment is likely to take around 3-4 years to complete, with an anticipated budget of around £6.1m.
-If funds are successfully raised, we hope works will begin in Spring 2020.

 Two main elements will comprise the restoration:

 A custom-built museum store will be added to the rear of this building, allowing safe storage and conservation of Dunollie's important museum collections in a controlled environment.

 The old barn itself will be converted into offices, learning and meeting spaces to be used by staff, volunteers, students and visitors to Dunollie.

 The Carriage House, Long Barn and Calf House